winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : tailOptional (cons -456 (cons +123 nil)) ≡ Some (cons +123 nil)
 ```

-### Pattern matching in the curried Church encoding
+#### Pattern matching in the curried Church encoding

-The previous section shows  a general technique for pattern matching that works with  any Church-encoded type.
+We just saw    a general technique for pattern matching that works with  any Church-encoded type.
 When using the curried form of the Church encoding, it is sometimes more convenient to implement pattern matching functions by hand, especially if there are only a few specific needs.
 Let us show how to implement `headOptional` and `lastOptional` directly for  `ListInt` in the curried Church encoding.